Jose Siri Player Props: Rays vs. Cubs

 Cubs Pitching Rankings

-- The Cubs have a 4.23 team ERA that ranks 16th among all league pitching staffs.
+- The Cubs' 4.17 team ERA ranks 14th across all league pitching staffs.

-- The Cubs give up the third-fewest home runs in baseball (51 total, one per game).
+- The Cubs give up the second-fewest home runs in baseball (51 total, 0.9 per game).

-- Hendricks (0-1) takes the mound for the Cubs to make his second start this season.

-- In his most recent appearance on Thursday, the righty threw 4 1/3 innings against the New York Mets, allowing three earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.